BudhvinHewage/Bluetooth-Geolocation-Tracker/READme.md

 - Resolvable Random Private Address
 - Utilize an IRK whereby it is stored in the resolving list
 - I have two ESP32, grab more as well and then try the triangulation process

+### Relevant Questions & Answers
+Why not just use ESPresense?
+> I did evaluate it, in that it handles the sensing layer well, but I needed the resolved presence signal to feed conditional automation logic (camera power-cycling, agent-triggered notifications) that's specific to my setup.